MarkPearlCoZa/Talk_MobProgramming/TALK_SCRIPT.md

 --------------------------------

-In that vain, many of the ideas and experiences I'll be sharing today are also in a guide I've put together about Mob Programming which you can buy on LeanPub.
+In that vain, many of the ideas and experiences I'll be sharing today are also in a guide I've put together which you can buy on LeanPub.
 It's focus is really for teams starting out with Mob Programming, it is still a work in progress, but hopefully it will help you avoid some of the mistakes we made when we started mobbing.

 --------------------------------